JayThibs/hyperdrive-vs-automl-plus-deployment/README.md

 ## References

 - Some of the preprocessing functions used in this project (with many modifications) come from the following repository: https://github.com/zlatankr/Projects/tree/master/Tanzania.
+- I also used some of the helpful advice on deployment found here: https://dev.to/ambarishg/azure-ml-aks-and-a-bit-of-mlops-2gj7.